The best cordless water flosser available.

 - TC-100E – Waterpik Water Flosser Tongue Cleaner

-The Pik Pocket tips are specifically designed for those with Periodontal Pockets.
+The Pik Pocket tips are designed for those with Periodontal Pockets.

 Any of these styles can be purchased and used with the Cordless Advanced.